thanos-io/thanos/docs/components/query.md

                                  metrics during expression evaluations.
                                  PromQL always evaluates the query for the certain timestamp (query range timestamps are
                                  deduced by step).
-Since scrape intervals migh be different, PromQL looks back for given amount of time to get latest sample.
-If i exceeds the maximum lookback delta it assumes series is stale and returns none (a gap).
+Since scrape intervals might be different, PromQL looks back for given amount of time to get latest sample.
+If it exceeds the maximum lookback delta it assumes series is stale and returns none (a gap).
-                                 This is why lookback delta should be set to a least 2 times of the slowest scrape interval.
+                                 This is why lookback delta should be set to at least 2 times of the slowest scrape interval.
                                  If unset it will use the promql default of 5m.
       --query.max-concurrent=20  Maximum number of queries processed